MB Business at the Corner

 In 1956, a Newark butcher, Salvatore C. Tringola, Sr., acquired the business from Mr. Bloom and the property three years later from Mr. Peterson, spending about $35,000 for the acquisitions.
 “Monmouth Beach was a quiet, sleepy place back then — not a whole lot going on, but Dad saw something about the town,” explained his son, Sal, Jr. “He had a vision of what Monmouth Beach was — a great community with great families.
 He was right, of course.”
 Sal, Jr. started out as a 17-year-old “soda jerk” at the corner store working behind a classic marble counter.

 Sal left the business in 1980 and returned to Monmouth Beach in 1999 with Diane Bonpua to open the 230-seat Sallee Tee’s Grille.
 Located on the riverfront at the foot of West Street (site of the old Haul Out Restaurant), Sallee Tee’s would become one the Shore area’s premier restaurants.
-After Sal’s death in Sept.
-2010, the restaurant business fell off and Hurricane Sandy wrecked the building in 2012.
-Today is stands rebuilt as the Beach Tavern.
+Sal was a fabulous host and customers loved the food.
+After his death in Sept.
+2010, the business fell off and Hurricane Sandy wrecked the building in 2012.
+Today is stands spectacularly rebuilt as the Beach Tavern.
+The Chrysanthopoulos brothers, who have owned the surrounding Channel Club Marina since 2001, are the owners.

-In 1962, the post office was moved east up the road into a new building (near the location of today’s Michael Angelo’s).
-Home delivery of mail didn’t begin until March 1965 with the the numbering of borough homes.
+In 1962, the borough’s post office was moved east up the road into a new building (near the location of today’s MJ’s Restaurant BYO & Grill).
+Home delivery of mail didn’t begin until March 1965 with the official numbering of borough homes.
 The first postmen were Mike Heath and Pat Germano.

 Little Silver residents C. Fred Bruno and Bill Geroni were partners in the deli, offering friendly service, quality food and good booze.
-Fred’s mom, Lucy, was particularly known for her homemade food touch in the kitchen.
+Fred’s mom, Lucy, was particularly known for her homemade touch in the kitchen.
 Fred Bruno died in March 1990 at age 58; Bill Geroni died in Nov.
 2006 at age 92.
+They left many good friends and good memories in Monmouth Beach.
 In the 1980s, the Monmouth Beach Mart acquired the deli’s liquor license.